 Accommodation

-Specific accommodations were not the central focus; instead, the researcher investigated the factors related to the use of accommodations by postsecondary students with disabilities, including their perceptions of accommodations.
+Accommodations were not specified in advance of this inquiry. the central focus; instead, the researcher investigated the factors related to the use of accommodations by postsecondary students with disabilities, including their perceptions of accommodations.
 However, the researcher mentioned various academic accommodations including those provided during course exams, such as extended time.

 Participants

-Survey participants consisted of university students (n=285) from four New England/New York institutions who were registered with the Disabilities Services Office and self-identified as having a disability.
-Because of this, they were all entitled to accommodations.
-Students self-identified as having multiple disabilities (n=95), physical/medical disabilities (n=44), learning disabilities (n=37), attention deficit/hyperactivity disorder (n=32), psychiatric disabilities (n=22), and autism spectrum disorder (n=7).
-The researcher also described the populations of the institutions of higher education that the participants attended, and various details about the student participants, including gender, ethnicity, major field of study, and the timing of their identification with disabilities.
+Survey respondents consisted of students (n=285) who self-identified as having disabilities and were registered with disability services offices at four New England or New York (U.S.) postsecondary institutions.
+Because of these factors, they were all entitled to accommodations.
+Students self-identified as having multiple disabilities (n=95), physical/medical disabilities (n=44), learning disabilities (n=37), attention-deficit hyperactivity disorder (ADHD; n=32), psychiatric disabilities (n=22), and autism spectrum disorder (n=7).
+The researcher reported various details about the respondents—including gender, ethnicity, major field of study, and the timing of their identification with disabilities—and described the populations of the four postsecondary institutions.

 Dependent Variable